a-carneiro/StockChat/README.md

 - To Create de database I recommend to use the restore file provided in the folder 'DataBase Restore' the database name is 'StockChat'.

-- Unfortunately I have some personal problems and I didn't finish everything that I want, Like Unit tests for everything, But i want to finish this project.
+- I Need to finish some unit tests.
+I will keep it updated